YaleDHLab/humanities-data-mining/GLOSSARY.md

 We can use this glossary to keep track of technical words introduced in the course of the class.
 If there are words you'd like to add, please let us know!

+### Algorithms

+Algorithms are a set of instructions that tell the computer what to do and how to do it.

 ### Argument

 Arguments are the pieces of data we pass into a function.
 For example, consider the following code snippet: